rajamca66/release-ninja/README.md

 ## 0 to Tests Passing

 1. `bundle install`
+2. `rake db:setup`
-2. `cp .template.env .env`
+3. `cp .template.env .env`
-3. Obtain your Github Client ID and Secret from https://github.com/settings/applications.
+4. Obtain your Github Client ID and Secret from https://github.com/settings/applications.
 Place these in the .env file in the correct place.
-4. Create a new Github Personal Access Token with [repo, write_repo_hook]
+5. Create a new Github Personal Access Token with [repo, write_repo_hook]
-5. `cp spec/fixtures/your_repos.template.yaml spec/fixtures/your_repos.private.yaml`
+6. `cp spec/fixtures/your_repos.template.yaml spec/fixtures/your_repos.private.yaml`
-6. Enter in some repos that you have both private / public / organizationally.
+7. Enter in some repos that you have both private / public / organizationally.
 This will allow for the RepositoryList spec to come out of it's pending state.
 These private files should not go in VCS.
-7. `rspec` and your specs pass!...hopefully
+8. `rspec` and your specs pass!...hopefully

 ## License